 In 2012, Wanda joined forces with veteran producer Page Hurwitz to form Push It Productions, a production company dedicated to creating quality, comedy-based programming for network and cable television outlets.
 The company's diverse slate of projects includes sketch comedy, concerts, reality talk/variety, and competition formats.
-Their first set of specials; Herlarious aired in summer of 2013 and January 2014 on Own and was the recipient of a 2014 Gracie Award.
-In just its first year, Push It has made a first look production deal with NBC, had a new series on OWN, and has shows currently in development with NickMom (Comedy Camp) and Comcast.
-Push It Productions produced the 8th and 9th seasons of NBC’s Last Comic Standing.
-The second season of their show Talk Show The Game Show will premiere on TruTV this February and the second season of Face Value hosted by Deon Cole will return on BET in spring.
+In just its first year, Push It made a first look production deal with NBC, had a new series on OWN (Herlarious, which was the recipient of a 2014 Gracie Award), and the company currently has shows in development with NickMom (Comedy Camp) and Comcast.
+Push It Productions produced the 8th and 9th seasons of NBC’s Last Comic Standing and the second season of Talk Show The Game Show, which premiered on TruTV in February 2018.
+They also helmed the second season of Face Value, hosted by Deon Cole, which returned to BET in spring 2018.

-She can be heard in many animated feature films and on TV.
-She was heard in Fox’s Ice Ace; Collision Course reprising her voice as ‘Granny’ from Ice Age: Continental Drift ; in Dreamworks’ Over the Hedge and Paramount’s The Barnyard.
-On TV, she was heard on the children shows Vampira and Doc McStuffins.
+Wanda can be heard in many animated feature films and television shows, such as Fox’s Ice Ace: Collision Course (reprising her role as ‘Granny’ from Ice Age: Continental Drift) Dreamworks’ Over the Hedge and Paramount’s The Barnyard, as well as children's shows Vampirina and Doc McStuffins.

-Her first book titled Yeah, I Said It, published by Simon and Schuster, hit bookstores in September 2004.
-Yeah, I Said It is a hilarious collection of essays touching on life, family and current events.
+Wanda’s first book, Yeah, I Said It, published by Simon and Schuster, hit bookstores in September 2004.
+Yeah, I Said It is a hilarious collection of essays touching on life, family and the current events of the time.